Skip to content

 Make-Ahead and Storage

-How to Store: Cover it and keep it in the refrigerator for up to 4 days.
-You can freeze these covered for up to 3 months.
-Thaw them in the refrigerator for 1 day before reheating.
+How to Store: Cover and refrigerate for 4 days.
+For longer storage, freeze the potatoes for up to 3 months and thaw them in the refrigerator overnight before reheating.

 More Potato Recipes